|

 The excursions run to this city yesterday to

-the Mary L. poultry plant were a success.
+the Mary L. Poultry Plant were a success.
 The

 excursion trains were run over the C.H.&D. railroad from Toledo and Cincinnati.
 The